emirdemirel/ASA_ICASSP2021/README.md

+# ASAL - Anchor, Segment & Align

-# Low Resource Audio-to-lyrics alignment and transcription
+#### Low Resource Audio-to-lyrics alignment and transcription:

 A Kaldi-based framework for audio-to-lyrics alignment and transcription with low RAM memory consumption.